ori-drs/manipulation_playground/README.md

 - valve
 - button

+## How to Use

-To spawn a model in Gazebo simulation, simply include the corresponding `..._spawn.launch` file in your ROS launch file, with the device ID and pose as input arguments.
+To spawn a device in Gazebo simulation, simply include the corresponding `..._spawn.launch` file in your ROS launch file, with the device ID and pose as input arguments.
 The dynamic properties of the device can be set to 'none' (i.e. disabled), 'normal' or 'stiff'.
 For devices that permit it, continuous rotation can be enabled or disabled (if disabled, the joint is revolute instead).

 An example for spawning the needle_valve is provided below:
 ```xml